Shock (2004 film)

 Shock is a 2004 Indian Tamil-language supernatural horror film directed and produced by Thiagarajan.
-The film stars his son Prashanth and Meena, while Abbas, Thiagarajan, Suhasini, Kalairani, and Sarath Babu, amongst others played the supporting roles.
+The film stars his son Prashanth and Meena, while Abbas, Thiagarajan, Suhasini, Kalairani, and Sarath Babu, among others played the supporting roles.
 The music is composed by Salim–Sulaiman.
-The film was a remake of Ram Gopal Varma's Hindi film, Bhoot (2003), and was released on 23 July 2004.
+It is a remake of the Hindi film Bhoot (2003), and was released on 23 July 2004.
 The film received a positive response from critics and was a box office success.

 Plot

 The film revolves around Vasanth, a stock analyst, and his wife Malini.
 The two are in search of a flat in Chennai.
 Vasanth finds the perfect place on the 12th floor of a high-rise apartment building.